 For over a quarter of a century, Common Ground Publishing has built and supported scholarly knowledge communities, innovative in their media and their messages.
 Initially, Common Ground innovated software in order to provide a customized infrastructure for managing its knowledge communities' in-person conferences and publishing their journals and book series.
-From its beginning, the company also had an essential interest in education, from elementary to post-secondary: Its earliest knowledge community centered on Learning—others now include Ubiquitous Learning and Universities—and the company began its work in publishing with K-12 curriculum resource guides.
+From its beginning, the company also had an essential interest in education, from elementary to post-secondary: Our earliest knowledge community centered on Learning—others now include Ubiquitous Learning and Universities—and the company began its work in publishing with K-12 curriculum resource guides.

 The Scholar project is based on several decades of research by Bill Cope and Mary Kalantzis.
 Bill Cope is a Research Professor in the Department of Educational Policy, Organization and Leadership at the University of Illinois and Mary Kalantzis is Dean of the College of Education at the University of Illinois.

 The teachers and students who have field-tested Scholar have already provided the team with valuable feedback that has helped to dramatically improve its design.
 Results of the research and development work show that Scholar can contribute to transforming learning.

 Scholar’s transformative pedagogical research and cloud-computing technologies are the result of an ongoing collaboration between the University of Illinois at Urbana-Champaign's College of Education and Common Ground Publishing, which is located in the University of Illinois Research Park.